Lone Tree Farm

 Graphic by Melissa Fischbach

-Newsflash!
-Quartz and his daughter Lismore bring home ribbons from the Mountain and Moorland classes at the West Coast Welsh Show April 2006.
+Quartz and his first purebred foal Lismore bring home ribbons from the Mountain and Moorland classes at the West Coast Welsh Show April 2006.
 Click here for more.

 Substance, Style, Strength, Superior Disposition

-Quartz of Croila is currently the only Highland pony standing at stud in California.
-He is one of only five Highland stallions in the U.S. licensed for breeding by the U.K. Highland Pony Society (as of 2004).
-Quartz is registered with the Highland Pony Society in Scotland.
+Quartz of Croila is one of only a handful of Highland stallions in the U.S. licensed for breeding by the U.K. Highland Pony Society.
 He was bred by the Croila stud, one of the oldest and most respected stud farms in Scotland, and his pedigree contains the lineage of champions.
+Imported to the USA as a yearling, he has proven himself as a sire of both partbred and purebred Highlands.
+He has passed on the dun dilute gene to all his foals, even from non dilute mares.

 Photo by Melissa Fischbach